ric355/UltiboAutoUploader/README.md

 If the second parameter is included, then the first must also be present, and this puts the application into automatic mode.
 In automatic mode, as soon as the application is loaded, it will start a web server, connect to the Pi, issue a kernel update command, serve the binary via its internal web server, and then terminate.
+After updating, the Pi will reboot and your new kernel will be started.

 ## Use of Automatic Mode